-Register by Monday 27 March to take part in this year's Three Minute Thesis (3MT®) and develop valuable communication skills
+Take part in this year's Three Minute Thesis (3MT®) competition and develop valuable communication skills

 An 80,000-word PhD would normally take nine hours to present.
-This competition, open to research PhD candidates, challenges you to do it in three minutes using just one slide and no props.
+This competition, open to all doctoral students, challenges you to do it in three minutes using just one slide and no props!

 Why take part

 Taking part is a great opportunity to reach new audiences with your research.

 You will gain valuable, transferable skills in research communication and presentation.
 You will develop a concise ‘elevator pitch’ about your work in language appropriate to non-specialist audiences – a skill useful wherever your PhD or doctorate takes you.